adeeconometrics/SQLLanguages/Oracle/PLSQL_Notes2.md

 ```
 where current of [id::cursor];
 ```
-- `[id::cursor]` is the name of the cursor that must hve been declared with the `for update` clause.
+- `[id::cursor]` is the name of the cursor that must have been declared with the `for update` clause.

 Example: